 Active IDoc monitoring-WE06

 WE06 refers to a transactional code used to perform Active IDoc monitoring in SAP.
 It is part of the SED package.
 If we execute this transaction code

 The transaction, RSEIDOCA, replaces the RSEIDOCM program to 6.10.
 We can also use the transaction code WE06 on the same screen.

 Every IDoc created during the specified timeframe, which has a status similar to the selected status and meets the additional requirements for selection, is analyzed.
 The evaluation is typically scheduled as a batch operation.
 However, it can also be launched by interacting.
 During the run time, the time limit is determined based on the accuracy of the parameters for the time entered..
 When the total number of IDocs selected surpasses the “critical number of IDocs,” the alert message will be sent out to the person who has entered the number.
 This ALARM message will be a work item within the TS74508518 standard task

 Its IDoc Statistics program offers an excellent summary of the general state of all IDocs within the interface ALE/EDI.
-This program creates IDocs as output that meet your criteria for selection.
-The parameters for selection in this application permit you to limit to the amount of documents chosen.
+This program creates IDocs as outputs that meet your criteria for selection.
+The parameters for selection in this application permit you to limit to the number of documents chosen.
 The default setting is all IDocs.

 The extended selection parameters table of IDoc Statistics.
 IDoc Statistics The output is a summary of all IDocs grouped into status groups.
-Status groups are a numerical number that is a list of code statuses that were put together to signify a specific kind of error.
-For example, the status group 6 indicates errors in the subsystem.
+Status groups are numerical numbers that are a list of code statuses that were put together to signify a specific kind of error.
+For example, status group 6 indicates errors in the subsystem.
 In table TEDS3, users will find the various status groups as well as the status codes for each group.

 The IDocs are classified for purposes of statistics based on processing status.
-The categories listed on the following table are used.
-Only IDocs that have had a status change within a specified time frame are considered.
+The categories listed in the following table are used.
+Only IDocs that have had a status change within a specified time frame is considered.

 - Presently in error status